sohailshams/personal-portfolio/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/)
 - [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/)

+### Result

+Document checking completed.
+No errors or warnings to show.

 I have used bootstrap framework to make website responsive.
 The website has been tested on different web browsers like Microsoft Edge, Google Chroome, Opera and Safari and found responsive.
 The website was also tested on mobiles phones like iphone 6 and Huawei P30 Lite and is responsive.